opencobra/cobratoolbox/docs/fullMATLABStructure.md

-# Output description of the function "transformFullXML2Map"
+# Output description of the function `transformFullXML2Map`

 To be able to modify maps containg Protein-Protein Interactions (PPI) created in CellDesigner from MATLAB, they have to be first parsed using the function "transformFullXML2Map".
+Compared to a simple Metabolic map, PPI maps contain Proteins and Complexes and must therefore be stored accordingly.
 This function will then extract the relevant annotations from the XML file and create a particular structure containg these annotations, that would be later modified using various functions from the COBRA Toolbox.